What is Email Authentication?

 3. DMARC

 Domain-based Message Authentication, Reporting & Conformance (DMARC) is the finishing touch on a well-authenticated email program.
 This validation system detects and prevents domain spoofing and phishing.
-Because DMARC leverages both SPF and DKIM, it directs MBPs what exactly to do when both authentication steps fail.
+Because DMARC leverages both SPF and DKIM, it directs MBPs what exactly to do when both email authentication steps fail.

 • p=none: Take no action at all.